-Day 1 starts at the 9039 road trailhead for trail #31 and follows the trail 2-3/4 miles upstream.
-We will camp at a site upstream of the bolt shelter that affords a nice view of the beautiful Lewis River, and a large sand/rock bar, perfect for hours of exploring the variety of rocks, or watching butterflies.
+Day 1 starts at the 9039 road trailhead for the upper Lewis River trail and follows the trail 3.1 miles upstream.
+We will camp at a site that affords a nice view of the beautiful Lewis River, and a large sand/rock bar, perfect for hours of exploring the variety of rocks, or watching butterflies.
 On our three-day version, Day 2 is a layover day to allow time for some forest immersion, day hiking or other quiet activities.
 Day 3 features a leisurely breakfast and an easy walk back to the trailhead.
 There is a small elevation gain and the trail is usually in good condition.

 Lunch is provided on the first day and the last day, as well as meals and snacks in between.

 We strive to provide exceptional meals in the back country.
-Fresh meats and fish, steamed vegetables, salad, fresh bread from Dutch ovens, and desserts are planned for the first three dinners.
-High fire danger will necessitate a simpler menu, as Dutch ovens can’t be used.
+Fresh meats and fish, steamed vegetables, fresh bread from Dutch ovens, and desserts are planned for the dinners.

 The menu can be customized for your group.
 All dietary requests must be made at least 2 weeks before the trip.

-Lunches will include wraps with fresh meats and cheese for the first three days, as well as fresh fruit.
+Lunches will include wraps with fresh meats and cheese, as well as fresh fruit.
 Snacks will be a selection of Kind bars, Larabars or similar items.

 A nice breakfast is standard fare on layover days, sometimes with fresh coffee cake if fire danger allows.